josepcrespo/macnificos-nuxt-demo/README.md

 ![Categories Tree](readme/img/categories-tree.png)

-## Information about the app generation wizard
+## Information About The App Generation Wizard

 We used the following command for generating the new app: